 In 2004, the Office for National Statistics (ONS) designed a standard set of statistical geographies to avoid the problems associated with administrative geographies.
 Using the results of the 2001 Census, they were designed to have similar population sizes and, to a certain extent, similar characteristics.
 They also ‘nest’ into a clear hierarchy: output areas (OAs) of about 300 people group together to form lower super output areas (LSOAs) of about 1,500 people, which in turn group to form middle super output areas (MSOAs) of about 7,500 people.
 MSOAs don't cross county boundaries.

-More detail about the statistical geographies can be found in a QER article from May 2004, including an explanation of how local names for LSOAs were devised to give more of an indication of the area covered than the generic codes allocated by ONS.
+More detail about the statistical geographies can be found in a QER article from May 2004 (in the resource box), including an explanation of how local names for LSOAs were devised to give more of an indication of the area covered than the generic codes allocated by ONS.

 One of the main principles for the statistical geography hierarchy is stability over time, meaning that the results of the 2011 Census were based on the same statistical geographies.
 Some changes (less than 5% of areas across England & Wales) can occur if areas have experienced large population change over the decade, but these are limited to splits or mergers of existing statistical geographies.